amrosaeed/Fluence-Service/Readme.md

 The task is to extend the simple hello world example to add a character count to sent messages.

 As you will have learned from the [Quick Start](https://doc.fluence.dev/docs/quick-start) tutorial, Fluence provides a Docker container pre-configured with example applications.
 We will be extending code in the examples/quickstart folder.
-We first prepare the version control for the examples code.
+We first prepare the version control for the examples code to create our own repository.

 ```bash
 cd /workspaces/devcontainer/examples